UniMath/agda-unimath/src/synthetic-homotopy-theory/eckmann-hilton-argument.lagda.md

 by `tr³ B` to the naturality condition that makes the induced homotopies commute.
 This is recorded in [`tr³-htpy-swap-path-swap`](https://unimath.github.io/agda-unimath/foundation.transport-along-identifications.html#3825).
-From this, it is easy to show that "transport preserves Eckmann-Hilton" by proving that additional coherence paths in the definition of `eckmann-hilton` and `eckmann-hilton-htpy` are compatible.
-We prove this in TODO
+From this, it is easy to show that "transport preserves the Eckmann-Hilton term" by proving that the additional coherence paths in the definition of `eckmann-hilton` and `eckmann-hilton-htpy` are compatible.

-This connection has important consequences, one of which being the connection between Eckmann-Hilton and the Hopf fibration.
+This connection has important consequences, one of which being the connection between the Eckmann-Hilton argument and the Hopf fibration.

 #### The construction